-WEBINAR: Be Seen: Be Heard: Make an Impact Virtually
+Webinar: Be Seen: Be Heard: Make an Impact VIRTUALLY

 With these changing times, we are all being forced to communicate virtually: conference calls, webinars, phone calls, as well as emails.
-In this interactive webinar, Susan uses the principles behind the Superstar Communicator™ methodology to find techniques to ensure you are making an impact when communicating virtually.
+In this interactive webinar, Susan uses the principles behind the Superstar Communicator™ methodology to find specific techniques to ensure you are making an impact when communicating virtually.

-- Create clear, concise, focused messages
+- Creating clear, concise, focused messages

 This demonstrates the quality of an event and that it meets CII member CPD scheme requirements.

 1 hour's CPD can be claimed for this event if relevant to your learning and development needs.

 It is recommended that you keep any evidence of the CPD activity you have completed and upload copies to the recording tool as the CII may ask to see this if your record is selected for review.
 Details of the scheme can be viewed online at www.cii.co.uk/cpd.